chadwain/rem/README.md

 There are no dependencies other than a Zig compiler.
 You should use the latest version of Zig that is available.

 ## Use the code
-Before using rem, you must run `zig build gen-named-characters-trie`.
-This creates `tools/named_characters_trie.zig`, which has some data that is required for the parser to work.
-This only needs to be done once.

 Here's an example of using the parser (you can also see the output of this program by running `zig build example`).

 ```zig